14/16

 Simplicity + Intention = Ritual

 Start with something you already do.
-Add one thread of meaning:
+Add one small cue:

 This Week’s Practice